mistakia/nano-community/docs/introduction/how-it-works.md

 ### Consensus & Confirmations

 Distributed ledgers will inevitably have disagreements over the order of operations, referred to as <a href="https://en.wikipedia.org/wiki/Fork_(blockchain)" target="_blank">forks</a>.
 A decentralized & trustless process is needed to ensure that the network reaches consensus on the order of operations and the path forward.
 With blockchains, forks could be because of an adversary trying to disrupt the ledger's operation or simply because of network latency when two blocks are generated near-simultaneously by different nodes unaware of each other's blocks.
-Due to Nano's block-lattice ledger design, forks in Nano can only be created by the owner of an account and only impacts their account.
+Due to Nano's block-lattice ledger design, forks in Nano can only be created by the owner of an account and only impact their account.
 Unlike other cryptocurrencies that group operations from multiple accounts into a single block, Nano can more easily resolve forks without affecting other accounts.

 Nano capitalizes on the advantages of its ledger design with a consensus mechanism called Open Representative Voting (ORV).